-Computational physicist at Caltech with a Ph.D. in numerical relativity and gravitational-wave astronomy.
+Computational physicist at Caltech in numerical relativity, computational astrophysics, and high-performance computing.
+Developing the next generation of massively parallel simulations of black holes.
 Also passionate about software development, design, data visualisation and teaching.

 I changed my last name from Fischer to Vu in 2022.